gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 To summarize, in this section you:

-- Learned about the command line and how to use it.
+- Learned about the command line and how to use it
-- Installed and learned about Node.js and the npm CLI tool, the version control system Git, and the Gatsby CLI tool.
+- Installed and learned about Node.js and the npm CLI tool, the version control system Git, and the Gatsby CLI tool
-- Generated a new Gatsby site using the Gatsby CLI tool.
+- Generated a new Gatsby site using the Gatsby CLI tool
-- Ran the Gatsby development server and visited your site locally.
+- Ran the Gatsby development server and visited your site locally
-- Downloaded a code editor.
+- Downloaded a code editor
-- Installed a code formatter called Prettier.
+- Installed a code formatter called Prettier

 Now, move on to [**getting to know Gatsby building blocks**](/tutorial/part-one/).